Telefonica/mistica-ios/Mistica/Source/Components/Cards/README.md

 # Accessibility

 Cards are ready for VoiceOver.
-They will be as a unique element and if has buttons, them will be also focusable with VoiceOver.
+They will be an unique element and if has buttons, them will be also focusable with VoiceOver.

 VoiceOver will read the following components (in this particular order):
 - headline